crazycheetah42/YTMassUnsubscriber/README.md

 Then, insert it using the app's built-in function and the app will open a Authentication dialog, and you need to click Allow to give the app permissions to unsubscribe from your accounts.
 That's all!
 You should be able to click Start and the app will start unsubscribing from the channels.
 <br><br>
-I plan to build onto this over time, adding cool features.
+I plan to build onto this over time, adding cool features, such as:
 <br>

 - [ ] Whitelisting (Channels you DON'T want to unsubscribe from)